CBILS and SME R&D Tax Credits

 - Ensure that the same purpose of the loan is also clarified in any other communications eg board minutes.

-- Where possible, ring-fence the funds from your CBILS loan from your R&D expenditure in your company accounts.
+- Where possible, ring-fence the funds from your CBILS loan from your company’s R&D expenditure in your company accounts.

 - Review your record-keeping procedures to ensure that a clear audit trail can be identified for your CBILS funds.
+This guide from The Balance is a good introduction to effective record-keeping.

 CBILS Impact on the RDEC Scheme